 MariaDB ColumnStore 1.0.1 Alpha Release Notes

 To understand what to expect from this release, a little background is needed: MariaDB ColumnStore is based on the MySQL 5.1 InfiniDB release , which was a stable product with a lot of happy users.
-To make this more modern and easier to develop, we moved the InfiniDB code to MariaDB 10.1.14 and renamed it ColumnStore.
-As most of the MariaDB ColumnStore code is unchanged and as MariaDB 10.1.14 code is stable, the possible problems are mostly in the interface between MariaDB Server and MariaDB ColumnStore.
+To make this more modern and easier to develop, we moved the InfiniDB code to MariaDB 10.1 and renamed it ColumnStore.
+As most of the MariaDB ColumnStore code is unchanged and as MariaDB 10.1 code is stable (even if the base was an early 10.1 release), the possible problems are mostly in the interface between MariaDB Server and MariaDB ColumnStore.

 We have not yet had time to ourselves extensively test all MariaDB ColumnStore features and MariaDB ColumnStore has not yet been tested by a larger community, so there may be some issues that needs to be fixed in the next releases.
 We do however expect that most things should work and be reasonably stable.

 Please provide feedback in JIRA for anything that is not working as expected so that we can fix it before we make the release available for the larger community.

 - Porting of InfiniDB source code as “columnstore” storage engine on MariaDB 10.1.14

 - All client applications using ODBC, JDBC, MySQL Clients or MariaDB Clients can connect to and query MariaDB ColumnStore